-To turn the vehicles speakers on and off, press the CD AUX button on the radio.
+To turn the vehicles speakers on and off, press either the CD, the CD TAPE, or the CD AUX button on the radio.
 The audio from the RSE system can be heard through the wireless headphones and the vehicles speakers at the same time.

-The volume on the radio may vary when switching between a radio station, CD, DVD, or auxiliary device.
+The volume on the radio may vary when switching between a radio station, CD, DVD, cassette, or auxiliary device.